mchandler13/BoulderView/README.md

 ## Data
 Originally, I was going to be using a database from the City Of Boulder, but none of the files contained Geocode information.
 I investigated the APIs of Facebook, Twitter, and Instagram.
 Facebook wasn't allowing access at the time, and I still haven't heard back from Instagram, but Twitter has been extremely helpful.
 The API is very easy to use, and provides a wealth of information.
 ### Tweets
 Most people would say that a Tweet is simply anything posted on Twitter (usually text or a picture).
-In reality, a Tweet contains a great deal of information, ranging from geographic information to the time of the tweet.This data provides information about other data.
-We call this type of data **metadata**, and it can be extremely useful.
+In reality, a Tweet contains a great deal of information, ranging from geographic information to the time of the tweet.
+This type data provides information about other data.
+We call this **metadata**, and it can be extremely useful.

 ### Gathering Data
 Pulling Data every hour, and loading it into a .txt file, gaining roughly 1000 lines at each pull.
 Much of this data would be missing information, such as latitude/longitude.
 Also, many of the rows would be repeats, so I will need to drop them upon reading them into my database.